-There are also some foods to avoid during the winter.
+There are also some foods to avoid.
 Processed sugars can be especially detrimental to those with thyroid conditions.
 This may be due to insulin resistance, autoimmune susceptibility, and/or food allergies.
 Whatever the reason, excess sugar may not provide appropriate fuel for the thyroid and can easily lead to weight gain due to reduced metabolism brought on by the cold.

 Soak up the Sun

-Although days get darker earlier and there are fewer sunlight hours during the day it’s worth the effort to spend some time catching some rays.
+Although days get darker earlier and there are fewer sunlight hours during the day, it’s worth the effort to spend some time in the sun.
 Studies have shown that exposure to sunlight, at least 20-30 minutes a day, benefits both brain chemistry as well as the endocrine system.
-Getting enough sun also combats Vitamin D deficiency which can reduce autoimmune efficiency.
+Getting enough sun can also combat vitamin D deficiency which is common in those with Hashimoto’s.
 Don’t fret if you feel like it’s too cold to pull out a lawn chair and sit out in the yard.
 Simply allowing natural sunlight to hit your body and face through windows provides notable benefits.
 However, if you’re out running errands or are brave enough to go for a stroll, avoid wearing sunglasses as they inhibit the positive effects of sunlight.